MartinStokroos/openMicroInverter/README.md

 4. as solar-inverter or inverter for energy storage systems.
 5. as a bi-directional power converter.

 Why then using the 8-bit Arduino-UNO?
-Just because it is fun to squeeze the maximum out of it:-) Furthermore, this project shows the full capabilities of the TrueRMS Arduino library from this repository.
+Just because it is fun to squeeze the maximum out of it:-) Furthermore, this project shows the full capabilities of the TrueRMS Arduino library from my repositories.
 Applications i, ii and iii have been successfully realized so far...

 This work is still in progress...